Averitt Express: History

 The company was founded as Livingston Merchant's Co-op in 1958 and incorporated as Averitt Express in 1969.
 Averitt is owned by Gary Sasser, who purchased the company from its original owner, Thurman Averitt, in October 1971 at the age of 20.
 At the time of Sasser's purchase, Averitt operated 3 trucks and 5 trailers.

-As of 2015, the company claims to be "one of the nation's leading freight transportation and supply chain management providers".
 In 2021, Averitt purchased a 25,000 square-feet distribution center in Amarillo and opened new locations in Grand Prairie, Houston, and Laredo, TX.

 In 2022, Averitt Express opened a new distribution and fulfillment facility in the Memphis area.
 The new center is a 260,000 square-feet, adding to their 2.4 million square-feet of space over their 40+ locations.

-In, 2023 Averitt Express donated $1,200,001 to St. Jude Children's Hospital.
-Most of the funds were donated through an employee program in which about 94% of Averitt employees donated minimum of $1 per week to the Averitt Cares for Kids fund.
 Averitt opened another distribution and fulfillment center in Louisville, Kentucky, that spans over 340,000 square-feet.

+In May 2026, Averitt announced an investment that could exceed $113 million in a new regional distribution and logistics transportation campus in Bullitt County, Kentucky.